ChilliCream/graphql-platform/website/src/docs/hotchocolate/performance/index.md

 ## Regular persisted queries

 The first approach is to store queries ahead of time (ahead of deployment).
 This can be done by extracting the queries from our client applications at build time.
-This will reduce the size of the requests and the bundle size of our application ssince queries can be removed from the client code at build time and are replaced with query hashes.
+This will reduce the size of the requests and the bundle size of our application since queries can be removed from the client code at build time and are replaced with query hashes.

 Strawberry Shake, [Relay](https://relay.dev/docs/guides/persisted-queries/), and [Apollo](https://www.apollographql.com/docs/react/api/link/persisted-queries/) client all support this approach.